cacilhas/kodumaro/_source/posts/2023-06-10-writing-games.md

 :right ![Godot Engine][godot-image]

-I reckon [Godot Engine][] is the better balanced game engine available:
+I reckon [Godot Engine][] is the best balanced game engine available:

 - Unity 3D is easy and widely used, but lacks security; I wouldn’t recommend.
 - Unreal Engine is the most powerful, but requires too much hardware resources both to develop and to play games.
 - UPBGE is an eternal doubt.
 - In GDevelop, simple things become a challenge to be achieved.
-- Construct and Game Maker are more expensive than they actually deliver.
+- Construct and Game Maker are more expensive than they actually deliver, as well as so many others.
 - Scratch aims for Education, not commercial purposes.

 I got some Godot games I’ve been working on:

-- [Standstill][]: a tower-defence game, I created it to test [Kenney’s assets][], which are amazing.
+- [Standstill][]: a tower-defence game.
+I created it to test [Kenney’s assets][], which are amazing.
 This is one of my games I’m proud of.
 - [Catcheese][] is a simple maze game based on [CuteMaze][].
-- [Fairy Tale][] intends to be an immersive adventure game, but I’ve deeply failed.
+- [Fairy Tale][] intends to be an immersive adventure game, but I’ve miserably failed.
 It’s still funny though. 😬
 - [Kodumaro Catch Game][] is what it says: a catch game.
 More precisely a 1D catch game (only moves side to side).
 I made the game in about one hour and